JamieCWW/persistant-react-hook-form/README.md

-# `persisting-react-hook-form`
+# `persistant-react-hook-form`

 An easy use hook that allow you to store the form data in local storage to refer back to.

 # `How to install`

-npm i persisting-react-hook-form
+npm i persistant-react-hook-form

 # `How to use`